 Creating an Upwork Profile: The Qualifications

 Freelancing on Upwork doesn’t impose too many requirements.
 However, there are a few basic rules every applicant must know beforehand.
-As a rule of thumb, the two initial criteria to joining Upwork are:
+As a rule of thumb, the two initial criteria to joining the Upwork community are:

-- Every person that’s older than 18 can use the platform.
+1. Every person that’s older than 18 can use the platform.

-- Freelancers use their own computer or laptop, both with a stable internet connection.
+2. Freelancers use their own computer or laptop, both with a stable internet connection.

 Another note to consider is that not all applied profiles on Upwork will be approved.
 Sometimes, even if you meet the given requirements, Upwork might still delete your profile if the area you have applied for is oversaturated and not in-demand.
 However, as this is not a permanent status, reapplying can help kickstart your profile when the need for your kind of service arises.